RaulMerelli/PortableWinForms/README.md

 Dialog icons are from KDE/oxygen-icons.
 Most of the source code comes from referencesource.microsoft.com, edited to avoid calls to GDI+ and all other native Windows DLLs and redirecting instead to the browser instance.

-It works best on Windows, on Xbox and Android there are some minor issues, such as:
+It works best on Windows, on Xbox and Android there are some minor issues:
 - Xbox/Android: Cursors
 - Xbox/Android: Missing fonts
-- Android: Some interface issues
+- Android: Cannot click what is behind the forms

 At the current stage the code quality is really low (aside from Microsoft unchanged code), please don't look at it until further indication if you don't want to have a stroke.